wp-plugins/sexybookmarks/readme.txt

 * 2.2.2 Added option to vertically expand multi-rowed bookmark lines on mouseover using jquery
 * 2.2.3 Fixed minor CSS issue introduced in 2.2.2.
 Added option to auto-center the bookmarks menu (via JS).
 * 2.2.4 Added Izeby and Mister Wong
+* 2.3.0 Restyled the admin panel and logically grouped the options/settings.
+A minor bug fix for servers that don't support short tags (i.e. you're getting all the Array Array Array messages).